 Basic contruction here is a very thin corrugated cardboard base, to establish the shape & then covered in several layers of paper soaked in a Resin glue.
 It ends up very stiff, durable & light.

-This one has a positive fixing & a turn ‘button’ to fix & release it.
+This first one has a positive fixing & a turn ‘button’ to fix & release it.
 Literally 10 seconds on & off.

 The eventual idea is to establish the correct shape, then create a mould from which others can be easily reproduced: ) Glass Fibre maybe?